 Press the CLOCK button to initiate the clock setting sub-menu on the CCC 2 thermostat.
 When in this menu, the hour digits will flash first.
-The hour can be adjusted using the \land or \lor buttons.
-Press the CLOCK button again and the minute digits will flash, allowing the minute setting to be adjusted using the \land or \lor buttons.
-Press it a third time and the AM or PM icon will flash, allowing the AM or PM setting to be adjusted using the AM or PM setting to be adjusted using the \land or \lor buttons.
+The hour can be adjusted using the \bigwedge or \checkmark buttons.
+Press the CLOCK button again and the minute digits will flash, allowing the minute setting to be adjusted using the \bigwedge or \checkmark buttons.
+Press it a third time and the AM or PM icon will flash, allowing the AM or PM setting to be adjusted using the AM or PM setting to be adjusted using the AM or PM setting to be adjusted using the AM or PM setting to be adjusted using the \bigwedge or \checkmark buttons.
 Press it one more time to store the new time in memory and exit the clock setting sub-menu.